 Given an , we construct a infinite bit sequence, ( for “Not Halting”), that “computes” (read on for why I have scare quotes here) the bit at index as follows:

 - It keeps some state that persists across executions – an (initial value: ) and a (initial value: the empty bitvector). is a finite prefix of the infinite bit sequence represents, and is the portion of the infinite bit sequence that it has already “committed to”.

 - If then it returns (i.e. it returns the answer that it has already committed to).

-- Otherwise it finds a bit vector that is a suffix of (there are such s), such that has no upper bound.
+- Otherwise it finds a bit vector that is an extension of 3 (there are such s), such that has no upper bound.
 That is, , , .
 This predicate will later be referred to as .

 - It sets to and to .